sarapohland/stranger-danger/README.md

 python train.py --policy uncertain_sarl --output_dir model/
 ```

 This will save a trained uncertainty-aware RL policy in a folder called `model` in the `control` folder.
 The model will be trained using the parameters specified in the configuration files `env.config`, `policy.config`, and `train.config` within the `configs` folder.
-More information on the parameters in these configuration files can be found [here](https://github.com/sarapohland/stranger-danger/blob/main/control/configs/README.md).
+More information on the parameters in these configuration files can be found [here](https://github.com/sarapohland/stranger-danger/blob/main/control/configs/README.md). *Note: It may take several hours or days to train a single model.*

 ### 2.2) Plot Policy Performance